 Course Title An Introduction to Optoelectronics & Optical Communications Instructor Dr. Kostas Petridis cpetridis@hmu.gr Study level Bachelor ECTS 5 Prerequisite None Objectives Optical communications are the dominant means of information transmission in the world.
 Even though the physical limitations of electrical cable prevent speeds in excess of 10 Gigabits per second, the physical limitations of fiber optics have not yet been reached.
 Everyday life applications such as broadband internet, cable HD TV, telemedicine, YouTube, online gaming and cloud based services like e-banking, Facebook and Twitter, owe their existence to the vast bandwidth capacity of the currently deployed global optical communication system.
 Optical communications to address limitations of radio frequency (RF) communications, including: bandwidth, spectrum and overall size of frequency packages and power used.
 Optical spectrum uses light as a means of transmitting information via lasers.
 Optical communications benefits include being faster, more secure, lighter and more flexible.
-The objectives of the course (offered for undergraduate and postgraduate students) are the following:

-Realise the different technologies involved within the Optical Communication Technologies Understand the operational principles of the various optoelectronic systems are involved in an optical communications network To be aware of the new concepts of optical communications in the fields of optical networking and 5G Communications The Learning Outcomes of the module 'An Introduction to Optoelectronics and Optical Communications' are the following: • to be able to understand the concepts of laser operation Intended Learning • to be able to understand the concepts of laser pulsed operation Intended Learning Outcomes • to be able to understand the various laser pulses modulation schemes Outcomes • to be able to explain the operation of an optical fiber • to be able to calculate the dispersion of a laser pulse within an optical fiber • to be able to calculate the various losses within a waveguide • to be able to design an optical network system Indicative Syllabus An indicative syllabus of the course follows: 40 A. a.
-Lating location to Language 48.
-An Introduction to Lasers 49.
-The Lorentz Principle 50.
-The Einstein Rate Equations 51.
-Broadening Mechanisms52.
-The Resonator Principle 53.
-Gaussian Optics 54.
-The Semiconductor Laser Systems 55.
-Generation of Laser Pulses 56.
-Characterization of Laser Pulses 57.
-Frequency and Amplitude Modulation of Laser Pulses 58.
-The Fiber Optic Concept 59.
-The Wave Propagation in vacuum and in waveguides 60.
-The EDFA concept 61.
-Optoelectronic Devices for Optical Communications
+The objectives of the course (offered for undergraduate and postgraduate students) are the following: Realise the different technologies involved within the Optical Communication Technologies Understand the operational principles of the various optoelectronic systems are involved in an optical communications network To be aware of the new concepts of optical communications in the fields of optical networking and 5G Communications Intended Learning Outcomes The Learning Outcomes of the module 'An Introduction to Optoelectronics and Optical Communications' are the following: • to be able to understand the concepts of laser operation to be able to understand the concepts of laser pulsed operation to be able to understand the various laser pulses modulation schemes to be able to explain the operation of an optical fiber • to be able to calculate the dispersion of a laser pulse within an optical fiber

+• to be able to calculate the various losses within a waveguide

+• to be able to design an optical network system

+Indicative Syllabus An indicative syllabus of the course follows:

+41. An Introduction to Lasers

+42. The Lorentz Principle

+43. The Einstein Rate Equations

+44. Broadening Mechanisms

+45. The Resonator Principle

+46. Gaussian Optics

+47. The Semiconductor Laser Systems

+48. Generation of Laser Pulses

+49. Characterization of Laser Pulses

+50. Frequency and Amplitude Modulation of Laser Pulses

+51. The Fiber Optic Concept

+52. The Wave Propagation in vacuum and in waveguides

+53. The EDFA concept

+54. Optoelectronic Devices for Optical Communications

-62. The Dispersion issue within optical fibers - solutions
+55. The Dispersion issue within optical fibers - solutions

-63. Wavelength Dispersion Multiplexing
+56. Wavelength Dispersion Multiplexing

-64. Optical Technologies for networking
+57. Optical Technologies for networking

-65. Optical Technologies for Access Network
+58. Optical Technologies for Access Network

-66. Optical Technologies for 5G Networking
+59. Optical Technologies for 5G Networking

-67. Optical Technologies for Data Center Networking
+60. Optical Technologies for Data Center Networking

-Teaching/Learning
+Teaching/Learning Lestures (apline face to face).
+Evenus weak three hours

 Methodology Lectures (online, face to face): Every week three hours

 Seminars: One seminar per two weeks where an external/invited speakers interacts with our students in Optical Communications

-Assessment Methods

-in Alignment with Final Test (70% of the overall grade)
+Assessment Methods Final Test (70% of the overall grade)

-Intended Learning
+in Alignment with

-Outcomes Presentations during the course (30% of the overall grade)
+Intended Learning Presentations during the course (30% of the overall grade)

+Outcomes

-Students' Working Lectures: 36 hrs
+Students' Working Lectures: 3 6 hrs

-Load Homework/Study Time 108 hrs
+Load Homework/Study Time 1 08 hrs

 Seminars: 12 hrs

-In total 156 hours \rightarrow 5ECTS
+In total 1 .56 hours \rightarrow 5ECTS

 Reading List and Lecture's Notes

-U U

-References Suggested Bibliography
+References Suggested Bibliogr raphy